-- This child protection and safeguarding policy; - 'Keeping Children Safe in Education' 2018, part 1 and annex A; - The ODST staff code of conduct held on the ODST website (sometimes called staff behaviour policy); - The role and information about the role of the DSL including, the identity of the Designated Safeguarding Lead (DSL) and any deputies; - ODST Whistleblowing policy; - The school and Trust's Behavioural Policy - The Trust's Attendance Policy particularly for those "missing education" - Procedures for managing allegations about staff or volunteers; - What to do if they have a concern about a child. - All staff members receive appropriate safeguarding and child protection training at induction and in addition, receive safeguarding and child protection updates, when required but at least annually, to provide them with relevant skills and knowledge to be able to safeguard the children in our setting effectively; - All staff are made aware of the early help process and understand their role in this.
-This includes staff being able to identify emerging problems, liaising with our designated safeguarding lead, sharing information with other professionals to support early identification and assessment and, in some cases, where appropriate, acting as the lead professional in undertaking any early help assessment; - All staff are aware of the process for making child protection referrals to social care and statutory assessments that may follow, under the Children Act 1989.
-They also understand the role that may have to play in such assessments; - All staff know what to do if a child tells them he/she is being abused or neglected.
-Staff understand how to maintain an appropriate level of confidentiality, whilst at the same time understand the requirement around sharing information appropriately with the designated safeguarding lead and other relevant professionals; - Staff will never promise a child that they will not tell anyone about the allegation/disclosure that the child has made, as this may ultimately not be in the best interests of the child. - All staff know they should not use personal devices such as mobile phones or cameras to take photos or videos of pupils and will use school provided equipment for this purpose.
-Other specific events which involve photographs of pupils (i.e. press, external providers etc.) will only occur with the permission of the headteacher and designated person.
-Staff are also aware through the 'Code of Conduct' that mobile phones should NOT be used in class or while on duty, e.g. play and lunchtimes.
-School policies for Early Years Foundation Stage reflect the statutory requirements1 on the use of cameras and mobile phones.
+- This child protection and safeguarding policy; - KCSIE 2021, particularly part 1 and annex A; - The ODST staff code of conduct held on the ODST website (sometimes called staff behaviour policy); - The role and information about the role of the DSL including, the identity of the Designated Safeguarding Lead (DSL) and any deputies; - ODST Whistleblowing policy; - The school and Trust's Behavioural Policy; - The Trust's Attendance Policy particularly for those "missing education" - Procedures for managing allegations about staff or volunteers; - What to do if they have a concern about a child. - All staff members receive appropriate safeguarding and child protection training at induction as outlined above, to provide them with relevant skills and knowledge to be able to safeguard the children in our setting effectively; - All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school or college and/or can occur between children outside of these environments.
+All staff, but especially the designated safeguarding lead (and deputies) should consider whether children are at risk of abuse or exploitation in situations outside their families.
+Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence. - All staff are made aware of the early help process and understand their role in this.
+This includes staff being able to identify emerging problems, liaising with our designated safeguarding lead, sharing information with other professionals to support early identification and assessment and, in some cases, where appropriate, acting as the lead professional in undertaking any early help assessment;